kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 ### OrderedReady Pod Management

 `OrderedReady` pod management is the default for StatefulSets.
-It tell the StatefulSet controller to respect the the ordering guarantees demonstrated above.
+It tells the StatefulSet controller to respect the ordering guarantees demonstrated above.

 ### Parallel Pod Management